-Total taxable amount Line D X Months of active participation before 1974 = Capital gain Total months of active participation , 0
+Total taxable amount Months of active participation before 1974 Line D X Total months of active participation = Capital gain

 Box 4.
-Federal Income Tax Withheld
+Federal income tax withheld

-Enter any Federal income tax withheld.
+Enter any federal income tax withheld.
 This withholding under section 3405 is subject to deposit rules and the withholding tax return is Form 945.
 Backup withholding does not apply.
 See Pub.
 15-A, Employer's Supplemental Tax Guide, and the Instructions for Form 945 for more withholding information.

-Even though you may be using Code 1 in box 7 to designate an early distribution subject to the 10% additional tax specified in sections 72(q), (t), or (v), you are not required to withhold that tax.
+Even though you may be using Code 1 in box 7 to designate an early distribution subject to the 10% additional tax specified in section 72(q), (t), or (v), you are not required to withhold that tax.

-The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the distribution.
+The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the tion.
+If a distribution consists solely of employer distribution.
 If a distribution consists solely of employer securities and cash (\$200 or less) in lieu of fractional shares, no withholding is required.

 To determine your withholding requirements for any designated distribution under section 3405, you must first determine whether the distribution is an eligible rollover distribution.
-See Direct Rollovers on page R-2 for a discussion of eligible rollover distributions.
-If the distribution is not an eligible rollover distribution, the rules for periodic payments or nonperiodic distributions apply.
-For purposes of withholding, distributions from any IRA are not eligible rollover distributions.
+See Direct Rollovers on page 3 for a discussion of eligible rollover distributions.
+If the distribution is not an eligible rollover distribution, the rules for periodic payments or nonperiodic distributions apply For purposes of withholding, distributions from any IRA are not eligible rollover distributions.

 Eligible rollover distribution; 20% withholding.
-If an eligible rollover distribution is paid directly to an eligible retirement plan in a direct rollover, do not withhold Federal income tax.
-If any part of an eligible rollover distribution is not a direct rollover, you must withhold 20% of the part that is paid to the recipient.
+If an eligible rollover distribution is paid directly to an eligible retirement plan in a direct rollover, do not withhold federal income tax.
+If any part of an eligible rollover distribution is not a direct rollover, you must withhold 20% of the part that is paid to the recipient and includible in gross income.
+This includes the earnings portion of any nonqualified designated Roth account distribution that is not directly rolled over.
 The recipient cannot claim exemption from the 20% withholding but may ask to have additional amounts withheld on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
 If the recipient is not asking that additional amounts be withheld, Form W-4P is not required for an eligible rollover distribution because 20% withholding is mandatory.